 The College of Idaho music department is prepared to ring in the holiday season with its annual choir concert, the Feast of Carols.
 This C of I tradition will showcase traditional Christmas music and other holiday favorites performed by the C of I Chorale and Chamber Singers, Sinfonia and Vocal Jazz Ensemble.
 The Feast of Carols is set for 7:30 p.m.
 Dec.
 7 in Jewett Auditorium.
 The concert is free and open to the public.
 It will be followed by holiday refreshments in the foyer of the adjacent Langroise Center.

-The College of Idaho will host the sixth annual Langroise Holiday Arts Fair on Friday, Nov.
-11. This year’s fair is set to run from 4 to 7 p.m. in the foyer of the Langroise Center for Performing and Fine Arts on the C of I campus in Caldwell.
-The event, which is free and open to the public, presents an opportunity to view and purchase art created by College of Idaho students, faculty, staff and alumni.
+The College of Idaho will host the seventh annual Langroise Holiday Arts Fair on Thursday, Dec.
+6, from 4:30 to 7 p.m. in the foyer of the Langroise Center for Performing and Fine Arts on the C of I campus in Caldwell.
+The fair, which is free and open to the public, presents an opportunity to view and purchase art created by College of Idaho students, faculty, staff and alumni.